7 Proven Health Benefits Of Ginger & How To Take It For Maximum Benefits

 But instead of treating ginger as nature's ibuprofen, think of it more like a multivitamin.
 Since the root's effects seem to be cumulative, you'll reap bigger benefits for reduced joint and muscle pain by taking it daily, Feuerstein says.

 5. Ginger can help ease period pain.

 If cramping is par for the course during your period, ginger might be for you.
-Women who took ginger capsules daily from the start of their periods experienced less abdominal cramping and discomfort, one study found.
+A clinical trial found that women who took ginger capsules daily from the start of their periods experienced less abdominal cramping and discomfort.
 In fact, the ginger capsules turned out to be just as effective as over-the-counter meds like ibuprofen.

 6. Ginger can help lower your risk for chronic diseases.

 Ginger's ability to fight inflammation means that it can play a role in preventing a number of chronic health problems.
 At the top of the list?
 Heart disease.
 Consuming ginger powder daily for 45 days has been shown to significantly lower cholesterol and triglycerides.
 It also slashes markers for oxidized lipoproteins—fatty deposits that can cause arteries to get stiff and clogged, research has found.

 Findings also suggest that ginger's antioxidant effects could play a role in protecting the brain against cognitive decline (like Alzheimer's disease) and potentially fight certain cancers, including pancreatic, breast, ovarian, and colorectal cancer.

 Ginger seems to promote healthy fat and glucose metabolism as well as provide support for insulin sensitivity, Miller says.
 And all of those things can have a positive effect on blood sugars.